jasonish/suricata-verify/README.md

 # "pcap: false" in the requires section.
 pcap: input.pcap

+# Profile a rule files to use.
+If not present, and a single rule file exists it will
+# be used.
+rules: test.rules

 # Test for a specific exit code.
 By default a test will fail if the
 # exit code is anything other than 0, however sometimes we may be
 # testing for failure.